-The Nagahama Hachimangu Shrine is located a 20- to 25-minute walk from Nagahama Station.
+The Nagahama Hachimangu Shrine is a 20- to 25-minute walk from Nagahama Station.

 Nagahama Hachimangu Shrine

-Nagahama Hachimangu Shrine (長濱八幡宮) is a historic and spiritual landmark in Nagahama, dedicated to Hachiman, the Shinto god of war and protection.
-Founded in 1069, this shrine has been a significant site of worship for centuries and is a testament to Japan's ancient traditions.
-The striking torii gate, surrounded by lush greenery, creates a serene atmosphere, making it a peaceful retreat for both locals and visitors.
-The shrine is especially popular for its annual festival, where traditional ceremonies, performances, and rituals celebrate Hachiman’s divine protection over the city.
+Nagahama Hachimangu Shrine (長濱八幡宮) is a historic and spiritual gem located in Nagahama, dedicated to Hachiman, the Shinto god of war and protection.
+Founded in 1069, the shrine has long been a place of worship, holding significant cultural and historical value.
+As you approach the shrine, the grand torii gate, framed by lush greenery, sets the tone for a peaceful, reflective experience.
+The surrounding tranquil environment makes it an ideal spot for those seeking a quiet escape.
+The shrine is particularly renowned for its vibrant annual festival, where visitors can witness traditional ceremonies, performances, and rituals honoring Hachiman's protection over the city.

 Hours and Fees